What is Surgical Trauma?

 Introduction

 Surgical injury accounts for around 3 million cases per year.
-But what is surgical trauma?1 If you or a loved one has experienced an injury during a surgical procedure, you might wonder if there is hope to recover.
+But what is surgical trauma?1 If you or a loved one has experienced an injury during a procedure you might wonder if there is hope to recover.

-To understand the answer to this, you must first learn the answer to the question, “What is surgical trauma?”
+To understand this, you must first learn the answer to the question, “What is surgical trauma?”

 What is Surgical Trauma?